Sudo-Ivan/git-email-extractor/README.md

 A tool to extract email addresses from any git repository.
 Requires Git on your system or use Docker.

+You can find built binaries for mostly every platform in the [Releases](https://github.com/Sudo-Ivan/Git-Email-Extractor/releases) page.
+Binaries are built using Github Actions.

 ## Usage

 ### Using Go